ys7yoo/PiTutorial/README.md

 4. Network setup
     * Because this is an "IoT" class, we will use WiFi.
     * But, unfortunately, the built-in WiFi has a serious compatibility issues with many WiFi APs.
-See [here](http://forums.rasplay.org/topic/196/공지-raspberrypi-model-3b-wifi-issue) more detail.
+See [here](http://forums.rasplay.org/topic/196/공지-raspberrypi-model-3b-wifi-issue) for more detail.
     * You have two solutions
         * Replace WiFI AP (which I did for rooms 326 and 413)
         * Add another WiFi dongle